 The College of General Studies (CGS) has an access mission and provides a general education core curriculum needed for the associate degree and most bachelor’s degree programs.
 As a First-Year Bridge student, you will benefit from the personalized academic support that CGS provides to first- and second-year college students.

-You will be expected to meet regularly with a Success Coach and academic support staff (math and writing specialists) in addition to meeting with an academic advisor each semester.
+You will be expected to meet weekly with a Math and Writing Specialist in addition to meeting with an academic advisor regularly.
 After the successful completion of this one-year program, you will have the opportunity to transition into any of UWM’s four-year degree programs or complete the two-year associate degree.

 Academic Coursework & Support